aqlaboratory/openfold-3/docs/source/Inference.md

 # OpenFold Inference

 Welcome to the Documentation for running inference with OpenFold3, our fully open source, trainable, PyTorch-based reproduction of DeepMind’s AlphaFold 3.
-OpenFold3 carefully implements the features described in [AlphaFold 3 *Nature* paper](https://www.nature.com/articles/s41586-024-07487-w).
+OpenFold3 implements the features described in [AlphaFold 3 *Nature* paper](https://www.nature.com/articles/s41586-024-07487-w).

 This guide covers how to use OpenFold3 to make structure predictions.

 ## 1. Inference features

 OpenFold3 replicates the full set of input features described in the *AlphaFold 3* publication.
-All of these features are **fully implemented and supported in training and inference**.
-We are actively working on integrating these functionalities into the inference pipeline.
+All features of AlphaFold 3 are **fully implemented and supported in training**.
+We are actively working on integrating the same functionalities into the inference pipeline.

 Below is the current status of inference feature support by molecule type: